xuanlinli17/corl_22_frame_mining/README.md

 First, `cd {this_directory}/pyrl`

 You can find example scripts for training single-frame policies and FrameMiner-MixAction(FM-MA) at `./script`.
-To evaluate an existing model, simply add `--evaluation` to the script arguments.
+To evaluate an existing model, simply add `--evaluation` and `--resume-from {path_to_ckpt}` to the script arguments.
 The corresponding config files are in `configs/mfrl/ppo/maniskill`.
 In addition, you can use `--cfg-options` in the command line to override arguments in the config files (like the example scripts do).

+*If you train end-effector frame-based policies (single-frame policies or FrameMiners), then for OpenCabinetDoor and OpenCabinetDrawer, pass in `env_cfg.nhand_pose=1` to the script since they are single-arm environments.
+For PushChair and MoveBucket, pass in `env_cfg.nhand_pose=2` since they are dual arm environments.*

 #### More Explanations of Implementation Details